 DAX Data Types

 In Power BI Desktop, DAX Function is used to work only with the tables.
-This function is having two primary data types as Numeric and Non-numeric or Other.
+This function is having two primary data types Numeric and Non-numeric or Other.

-Numeric data types contain decimals, integers, currency, etc. and Non-numeric data types or Other contains binary objects, strings.
+Numeric data types contain decimals, integers, currency, etc. and Non-numeric data types or Other contains binary objects, and strings.